bostick/tbt-parser/README.md

 # tbt-parser
-A parser and MIDI converter for .tbt TabIt files
+A C++ parser and MIDI converter for .tbt TabIt files

 The .tbt TabIt file format is described here: